neilslater/co_ne_ne/tutorials/BACKPROP.md

 parameters to transfer functions or starting values for internal state.

 To start the process, the network is assessed against a training example, and a value obtained for the objective function.
-Then the partial derivative with respect to the objective function is needed:
+Then the partial derivative of the objective or error value with respect to the output layer activations is needed:

 ![Backprop start gradient](backprop_starting_derivatives.png)